Recent Bug Identifications

 N/A

-Scabies Mite (likely interpretation of the burrow mark shown)
+Scabies Mite (or the burrow of one)

 Sarcoptes scabiei var. hominis